Due to the generosity of our donors, Trinity is able to offer scholarships (up to full tuition) for those who demonstrate need.

 Summer Scholarship Eligibility

-The Summer Term (June Term 2014) is a stand-alone term, which is the last term of the Academic Year.
+The Summer Term (June Intensive 2014) is a stand-alone term, which is the last term of the Academic Year.
 There is no 'full-time requirement' during the Summer Term as such.
-Trinity scholarship recipients (who were full-time in the Fall 2013 and Spring 2014 Semesters) will be eligible to receive tuition-based scholarship assistance for summer classes based on their same level of need for the academic year.
+Trinity scholarship recipients (who were full-time in the Fall 2014 and Spring 2015 Semesters) will be eligible to receive tuition-based scholarship assistance for summer classes based on their same level of need for the academic year.

 Consequences for Dropping Classes